diantonioandrea/openBriefcase/README.md

 you'll obtain, out of the account environment:

 	exit
         Exits the program.
 	password
-			Lets the user pick a password to protect its account. select
+			Lets the user pick a password to protect its account or disable it. select
 			Enters the specified account environment.
 			Options: